deeplook/pydata_berlin2016_materials/README.rst

 Guertel Idai, Artificial Body Representation in Robots, Expectation and Surprise

 Robert Meyer, pypet: A Python Toolkit for Simulations and Numerical Experiments

-Ronert Obst and Dat Tran, PySpark in Practice

 Juha Suomalainen, Visualizing research data: Challenges of combining different datasources